spotbot2k/pimcore-simple-forms/README.md

 # Simple Form Builder for Pimcore

-Create and modify simple contact forms in your backend with no code needed.
-THe aim is to provide a simple UI that will be easy enough to be used by a pimcore neebie.
+Create and modify simple forms in pimcore backend with no code needed.
+The aim is to provide a simple UI that will be easy enough to be used by a pimcore newbie.

-**WIP:** this project is nowhere near ready at the moment and is only containing a prototype written on one saturday morning.
+## What can it do

+- Visual editing of forms
+- Spam protection using honeypot (WIP)
+- Simple validation of the fields in backend and frontend
+- Send the submitted data via E-Mail
+- Parse to/cc/bcc from the form input

+## Configuration

+*TBD*